 Vader and his two wingmen easily outmaneuver the Y-Wings, methodically dispatching them one by one; first pilot Tyree is killed, as Dutch begins to panic despite angry urging by his surviving wingman.
 Dutch is then killed and the surviving Gold Squadron ship aborts his run before he himself is destroyed.

 With Gold Squadron effectively wiped out, Dreis orders the surviving X-Wing pilots to start a second attack run down the trench.
 As they approach the exhaust port, Dreis turns on his targeting computer as two other ships cover his tail from enemy fire.
 The escorting ships are destroyed, but they buy enough time for Dreis to take a shot at the exhaust port.
-His shot misses.
+His shot misses and merely impacts on the surface.
 Moments later he loses an engine to Vader's gunnery and his fighter spirals into the surface of the station.

 As Luke gets closer to his target, he hears the voice of Obi-Wan, repeatedly telling him to "use the Force" and rely on his instincts more than the technology in his ship.
 Luke switches off his targeting computer and continues flying down the trench.
 When asked by Mission Control why he switched off the computer, Luke responds that nothing is wrong.

 Meanwhile, the Death Star has completed its run around Yavin and is cleared to fire on the Rebel moon.
 The countdown for the firing sequence begins.
 Bast tells Tarkin that he has analyzed the attack and concludes there is a real threat to the station.
 Tarkin scoffs at evacuation and insists the Empire will prevail.
 He remains on the station while some of the Imperial officers and troops evacuate as a precaution.